KamJer/AtiperaExc/README.md

 ## Exception Handling

 - `ErrorResponseException` is thrown for specific error scenarios, providing a custom error response with HTTP status and message.

-## Logging

-- The application logs key information using Java's built-in logging.